julianeon/cronos/README.md

 ## Areas for Improvement

-I would improve watchlistCheck so it matched real addresses.
+I would improve watchlistCheck so it matched addresses.

-I would also considered adding a transactions array and a blockchain timestamps array to the entity, while being mindful of the fact that this could cause a [large array](https://thegraph.com/blog/improve-subgraph-performance-avoiding-large-arrays/) problem.
-When one watchlist matches everything that isn't feasible, so that would have to be removed.
+I would also considered adding a transactions array and a blockchain timestamps array to the Watchlist entity, while being mindful of the fact that this could cause a [large array](https://thegraph.com/blog/improve-subgraph-performance-avoiding-large-arrays/) problem.
+When one watchlist matches everything that isn't feasible, so the default watchlist match would be removed.

 ## Example Queries